eaglerock1337/marks.dev/site/storytime.md

 #!
 ```

-Now we got some code that appears somewhat normal and yet another shebang...why?
+Now we got some code that appears somewhat normal and yet another shebang...again, why?
 As to the code itself, this `while` loop annoys me, and not just for the reason you're probably thinking of if you know `bash` and read the whole script.
-Considering he is incrementing `$x` below, couldn't you just use a `for` loop?
+Considering he is just incrementing `$x` below and not checking for any special conditions, couldn't you just use a `for` loop?

 ```bash
 rm -f /export/home/systems/tps_loop.log
 echo "/export/home/systems/tps_loop" >> /export/home/systems/tps_loop.log
 ```

-First of all, thanks for using indentation.
+First of all, no need for code intendtion here.
 I don't need to keep track of code structure or anything like that.
 Also, using `rm -f` in a script isn't really too smart to begin with, but I fail to see the purpose of using a dangerous command to delete a file you're just going to recreate in the next line anyway.
-Wouldn't it be more efficient to just overwrite the file with the `>` operator instead of deleting the file and using the append operator (`>>`)?
+Wouldn't it be more efficient to just rewrite the file with the overwrite operator (`>`) instead of deleting the file and using the append operator (`>>`)?
 Also, is it really necessary to include the name of the script you're running in the log file?
 Wouldn't the fact that the log file is named after the script leave a clue?
 And if you did want to include the name of the script inside the file, couldn't you just use `$0` instead?
-What if you move the file?
+What if you move the script to another directory?
 Then again, I really shouldn't have the expectation that he was thinking that far ahead.

 ```bash
 date >> /export/home/systems/tps_loop.log